sib-swiss/kgsteward/README.md

 [![Tests](https://github.com/sib-swiss/kgsteward/actions/workflows/tests.yml/badge.svg)](https://github.com/sib-swiss/kgsteward/actions/workflows/tests.yml)

-A command line tool to help manage the content of RDF store (GraphDB, Fuseki, RDF4J...).
+A command line tool to manage the content of RDF store (GraphDB, Fuseki, RDF4J...).
 Written in python.

 ## Installation

-The code is available from PyPI and only depends on rather standard Python packages.
+kgsteward is available from [PyPI](https://pypi.org/project/kgsteward/).
+It depends on hopefully standard Python packages.
 Its installation should be straightforward.

 The recommended option is to install `kgsteward` with [`uv`](https://docs.astral.sh/uv/)